LCEN: A Nonlinear, Interpretable Feature Selection and Machine Learning Algorithm: Results

-The first dataset analyzed is the ``Diesel Freezing Point'' dataset \cite{Hutzler-and-Westbrook-2000}, which is comprised of 395 diesel spectra measured at 401 wavelengths and used to predict the freezing point of these diesels.
-The dense, nonlinear architectures SVM and MLP had the best prediction performance, with test RMSEs equal to 4.39 and 4.61 \(^\circ\)C respectively (Table \ref{table_diesel_results}).
-They were followed by RR, EN, LCEN, LassoNet, LASSO, and MLP-GL\(_1\), which had test RMSEs between 4.83 and 4.92 \(^\circ\)C. This set of architectures include both linear and nonlinear methods, and both dense and sparse methods.
-Other model architectures performed worse, with test RMSEs > 5.0\(^\circ\)C. For comparison, 5.0\(^\circ\)C is about 7.5\% of the range of the test data, which contains diesels with freezing points between $-59.5^\circ$C and $6.6^\circ$C. The sparsest architecture was LCEN, which selected only 36/401 features (9.0\%) yet had a prediction error only 10.0\% higher than that of the best dense method.
-LCEN and SVM were the only nonlinear methods that had a runtime faster than 10 seconds, a speed typically reserved for linear methods.
-EN and AdaB had runtimes \(\approx\) 20 seconds, and all other models had runtimes on the order of hundreds or thousands of seconds.
-LCEN is the only architecture that combines a low test RMSE, interpretability, and a fast runtime.
-LASSO, the only other model architecture that also has these properties, has a worse RMSE and sparsity.
-Finally, the LCEN \textit{cutoff} hyperparameter was increased from the value that minimizes the validation MSE to create sparser models.
-These models have much fewer variables, yet their test set RMSEs typically increase by only small values.
-This illustrates how LCEN can select the most critical features to make models with high sparsity and predictive power, and how these criteria can be prioritized by the end-user.
+The first dataset analyzed is the ``Diesel Freezing Point'' dataset \citep{Hutzler-and-Westbrook-2000}, which is comprised of 395 diesel spectra measured at 401 wavelengths and used to predict the freezing point of these diesels.
+The dense, nonlinear method SVM had the best prediction performance, with a test RMSE of 4.72\(^\circ\)C (Table \ref{table_diesel_results}).
+The next best in performance were LCEN and EN, which had test set RMSEs equal to 4.89\(^\circ\)C. The sparsest methods were LCEN, which selected only 37/401 features (9.2\%) on average yet had an average prediction error only 3.6\% higher than that of the best dense method, LASSO, which performed similarly to LCEN, SCAD, which selected only 22/401 features (5.5\%) on average but had an average prediction error 11\% higher than that of the best dense method, and FS-GAMs, which selected only 2/401 features (0.5\%) but had a prediction error 76.3\% higher than that of the best dense method.
+LCEN, FS-GAMs, and SVM were the only nonlinear methods that had a runtime faster than 10 seconds, comparable to the linear methods PLS and RR (Table \ref{table_diesel_results}).
+LCEN and LASSO are the only methods that simultaneously had a low test RMSE, interpretability, and a fast runtime.
+However, LASSO has a slightly worse RMSE and less-stable sparsity, as most of its seeds selected more features than those selected in any of the LCEN seeds (Table \ref{table_diesel_results}, third column).